dugsq/dropbox_mover_xenode/README.md

 Dropbox Mover Xenode
 ====================

+Note: you will need the Xenograte Community Toolkit (XCT) to run this Xenode.
+Refer to the XCT repo [https://github.com/Nodally/xenograte-xct](https://github.com/Nodally/xenograte-xct) for more information.

-***Dropbox Mover Xenode*** monitors a specific file on Dropbox and moves it to another location on the same Dropbox.
+**Dropbox Mover Xenode** monitors a specific file on Dropbox and moves it to another location on the same Dropbox.
 It leverages the "dropbox-sdk" RubyGem to perform the file move operation.

 ###Config file options:###
 * loop_delay: defines number of seconds the Xenode waits before running the Xenode process.
 Expects a float.